GenericMappingTools/GMTjl_doc/documentation/utilities/mat2ds.md

 - `attrib`: Optional dictionary{String, String} with attributes of this dataset.

 - `ref:` Pass in a reference \myreflink{GMTdataset} from which we'll take the georeference info as well as `attrib` and `colnames`

+- `txt` or `text`: Vector{String} with text to add into the .text field, but this forces the return of a Text record.
+   See what is said above about the `txt` positional argument.

 - `txtcol` or `textcol`: Vector{String} with text to add into the .text field.
 Warning: no testing is done to check if ``length(txtcol) == size(mat,1)`` as it must.